xiajenny/mako-verilog-python-templating/README.md

 This document is a work in progress.
 # Generate/parameterize verilog files using mako templating and python

-I had a large spreadsheet of 140+ instructions, signals, opcodes, and comments that needed to be turned into a decoder, so to save the effort of manually creating the structure of the decoder.v file I used a python script and mako to generate it.
+At work, we had a large spreadsheet of 140+ instructions, signals, opcodes, and comments that needed to be turned into a decoder and other things, so instead of manually creating the verilog files, I used a python script and mako to generate them.
 It was pretty easy and straightforward to do, so I made this guide to share the basics of how to use mako to save yourself some time.
+You can read further or just jump into the examples I've included in this repo.

 Edmond Cote has a tool for verilog templating using mako [here](https://github.com/edcote/vmako) that might be helpful, but I ended up not using it because I was doing one-off file generations.